SynBioDex/SBOL-visual/SEPs/SEP_V017.md

 Extensive discussion on both a GitHub issue (https://github.com/SynBioDex/SBOL-visual/issues/60) and mailing list thread (https://groups.google.com/d/topic/sbol-visual/icUP1WXgKzw/discussion) failed  to produce any novel glyph with significant support.

-Instead, opinion seemed to push hard toward using the simple "pill" glyph for proteins and changing small molecules to be small circles.
+Instead, opinion seemed to push hard toward using the simple "pill" glyph for proteins and changing simple chemicals to be small circles.

 Strong concerns were raised regarding the potential confusion between ellipse, pill, and circle.
-Setting simple chemicals to one specific small polygon was also not found acceptable in discussion due to the fact that any given small polygon is a mismatch for the molecular structure of many small molecules.
+Setting simple chemicals to one specific small polygon was also not found acceptable in discussion due to the fact that any given small polygon is a mismatch for the molecular structure of many simple chemicals (small molecules).

 Backwards compatibility and compatibility with SBGN are also issues, but the consensus seems to have been that compatibility with "pill" images of proteins, including in the pending protein language, is more important.
 SBGN compatibility is still maintained, however, via Macromolecule and the circle variant of Simple Chemical.